Kombucha 101

 Kombucha step one:

 In a large glass container (around 3-5L) place 10 black plain tea bags and fill 1/3 way with boiling hot water.
+If using loose leaf tea use another class jar, let steep, then strain out tea leaves.
 Let steep 15 min.
 Add one cup white or raw sugar.
 Stir until combined then fill until to 3/4 the way with room temp filtered water.

-Add one cup raw kombucha to mixture, it is very important that this is not flavored or has any fruit in it just the raw kombucha.
+2. Add one cup raw kombucha to mixture when it is room temperature, it is very important that this is not flavored or has any friut in it just the raw kombucha.
 Place a SCOBY gently in the kombucha batch when the tea mixture is room temperature.
 The scoby will mostly likely sink to the bottom or middle of jar but should float up over the next week while the tea ferments.

-Cover with a cheese cloth and tie with a rubber band making sure to seal all openings tightly and place in a room temp area out of direct sunlight to ferment for 2-4 wks.
-The temperature of you rkitchen will affect the time it takes for the kombutcha to ferment.
-If you like a more sour bitter kombucha than leave it on the longer side, where as a short fermentaiton time will lead to a sweeter kombucha batch.
+3. Cover with a cheese cloth and tie with a rubber band making sure to seal all openings tightly and place in a room temp area out of direct sunlight to ferment for 2-4 wks.
+The temperature of your kitchen will affect the time it takes for the kombucha to ferment.
+If you like a more acidic or bitter kombucha than leave it to ferment longer, where as a short fermentation time will lead to a sweeter kombucha batch.

 Continue to Kombucha Blog 102 for second half of recipe